Summary

 1) AUSCHWITZ, Pascal Croci

 Out of modesty and to remain in a serious atmosphere, close to that of Auschwitz, he drew this story in black and white.
-His drawing, sketched then slightly inked, remains nevertheless very beautiful.
+His drawing, penciled then slightly inked, remains nevertheless very beautiful.
 He offers the vision of bodies and faces undone, bled out, with gigantic eyes.

-" At first, one could only see the eyes in the faces of the deportees who were coming back from hell ", points out one of the witnesses interviewed by the author.
+"At first, you could only see the eyes in the faces of the deportees who were returning from hell," said one of the witnesses interviewed by the author.

 2) MAUS, Art Spiegelman